Farleon/cn2/cn2/DNS Linux 3.md

 		* Specifies the slave servers that are allowed to request a transfer of the zone's information.
 The default is to allow all transfer requests.
 	* allow-update
 		* Specifies the hosts that are allowed to dynamically update information in their zone.
 The default is to deny all dynamic update requests.
     Be careful when allowing hosts to update information about their zone.
 Do not set IP addresses in this option unless the server is in the trusted network.
 Use TSIG key instead .
     * file
         * Specifies the name of the file in the named working directory that contains the zone's configuration data.
     * type
-	   * forward — Forwards all requests for information about this zone to other nameservers.
+        * forward — Forwards all requests for information about this zone to other nameservers, waarvan de IP adressen vermeld zijn in de forwarders lijn bij options (globaal) of bij zone (lokaal)
-	   * hint — A special type of zone used to point to the root nameservers which resolve queries when a zone is not otherwise known.
-No configuration beyond the default is necessary with a hint zone. gebruikt zonenaam ".",  gebruikte bestand bevat lijst van rootservers.
+        * hint — Het bestand dat hier opgegegeen wordt bevat een lijst van rootservers die bij het opstarten door de nameserver worden gebruikt.
+Enkel geraadpleegd om de namen van de echte rootservers terug te vinden. gebruikt zonenaam ".",  gebruikte bestand bevat lijst van rootservers.
         vb: `.
 3600000 IN NS A.ROOT-SERVERS.NET.`
         * master — Designates the nameserver as authoritative for this zone.
 A zone should be set as the master if the zone's configuration files reside on the system.
         * slave — Designates the nameserver as a slave server for this zone.
 Master server is specified in masters directive.
     * masters { ip-adressen; };
         * Specifies the IP addresses from which to request authoritative zone information and is used only if the zone is defined as type slave.

 ## Stel het configuratiebestand en alle zonebestanden op van volgende DNS servers: ... .
 Gebruik relatieve DNS namen waar mogelijk.
 Gebruik noch forwarders, noch de $ORIGIN opdracht !